hashicorp/terraform-provider-nomad/website/docs/d/variable.html.markdown

 Get the information about a Nomad variable.

+-> **Deprecated:** Use the `nomad_variable` ephemeral resource instead when you need to read variable items without storing them in Terraform state.
+This data source will be removed in a future release.

 ~> **Warning:** this data source will store the sensitive values from `items` in the Terraform's state file.
 Take care to
   [protect your state file](/docs/state/sensitive-data.html).